mdbergmann/cl-swbymabeweb/blogs/20210529---Functional_Programming_in_(Common)_Lisp.md

 ##### Pattern matching

 Pattern matching is kind of standard on languages that have FP features.
 In Common Lisp pattern matching is not part of the standard.
-Bit the library <a href="https://github.com/guicho271828/trivia" target="_blank" class="link">Trivia</a> fills that gap.
+But the library <a href="https://github.com/guicho271828/trivia" target="_blank" class="link">Trivia</a> fills that gap.
 Trivia has an amazing feature set.
 It can match (and capture) on all native Common Lisp data structures, including structure and class slots.
 There are extensions for pattern matching on regular expressions and also for the before mentioned FSet library.
 And it can be relatively easily expanded with new patterns.
 The documentation is OK but could be more and better structured.

 Here a simple example: